felixge/node-romulus/README.md

 ## Features

-Romlus is a static site generator (like jekyll) featuring:
+Romulus is a static site generator (like jekyll) featuring:

 * a clear folder convention
 * ejs template processing